Course Code: GES831

 Complete the course by learning how to design and link two forms.
 You’ll also understand how to design a report, design a subreport, work with dates, visualize and export data results.
 Finally, you’ll learn how to use action queries and optimize Access for multiple users.

-Before you enroll in the Microsoft Access 2010 Certification Training program, you should have strong computer skills and should be comfortable using an Internet browser and selecting commands from a menu or toolbar.
+Before you enroll in the Microsoft Access 2010 Certification Training course, you should have strong computer skills and should be comfortable using an Internet browser and selecting commands from a menu or toolbar.
 You should be able to manage files, including saving, updating, and backing up your files.
 You should also be proficient in Microsoft Excel.
-This program is for you if you are an office worker, manager, entrepreneur, or other professional who wants to start using advanced Microsoft Office skills immediately.
-This program will also suit you if you want to learn about this software and expand your job possibilities.
+This course is for you if you are an office worker, manager, entrepreneur, or other professional who wants to start using advanced Microsoft Office skills immediately.
+This course will also suit you if you want to learn about this software and expand your job possibilities.

 Other: Email capabilities and access to a personal email account.